Neurostimulation: Research

 In addition to the enormous usage of neurostimulation for clinical applications, it is also used widely in laboratories started dates back to 1920s by people like Delgado who used stimulation as an experimental manipulation to study basics of how the brain works.
 The primary works were on the reward center of the brain in which stimulation of those structures led to pleasure that requested more stimulation.
-Another most recent example is the electrical stimulation of the MT area of primary visual cortex to bias perception.
+Another most recent example is the electrical stimulation of the middle temporal (MT) area of primary visual cortex to bias perception.
 In particular, the directionality of motion is represented in a regular way in the MT area.
 They presented monkeys with moving images on screen and monkey throughput was to determine what the direction is.
 They found that by systematically introducing some errors to the monkey's responses, by stimulating the MT area which is responsible for perceiving the motion in another direction, the monkey responded to somewhere in between the actual motion and the stimulated one.
 This was an elegant use of stimulation to show that MT area is essential in the actual perception of motion.
 Within the memory field, stimulation is used very frequently to test the strength of the connection between one bundle of cells to another by applying a small current in one cell which results in the release of neurotransmitters and measuring the postsynaptic potential.

 Generally, a short but high-frequency current in the range of 100 Hz helps strengthening the connection known as long-term potentiation.
 However, longer but low-frequency current tends to weaken the connections known as long-term depression.